COMBAT SEQUENCES 4 AND 5: THRUST KICK, SIDE-KICK AND WHIRLWIND KICK

 Roll-Steps in Attack and Counter

-Grandmaster Wong and Sifu Robin reverse role in their attack and defence.
+The role is now reversed.
 Notice the forward roll-step is used in the attack, and the backward roll-step is used in the counter-attack.

 LINKS